mk270/whitakers-words/english_to_latin.md

 This probably reflects more on dictionary makers than on the languages.

-<P>English is certainly a far richer lanaguage than Latin, measured
-by the number of individual words.
+English is certainly a far richer lanaguage than Latin, measured by the number of individual words.
 WORDS has about 40_000 Latin entries, and the corresponding inversion to English yields only 22_000 unique English words.

-<P>The reason seens to be that,
+The reason seens to be that,
 while English may have lots of words for love or hate, in making up a Latin dictionary one will opt to give a simple translation.